 Even after its discovery, aluminum seemed destined for obscurity.
 Chemists could only isolate a few milligrams at a time, and it was so rare that it sat beside gold and silver as a semiprecious metal.
 Indeed, in 1884, the total U.S. production of aluminum was just 125 pounds (57 kilograms) [source: Alcoa].

-Today, more than a century later, aluminum is the very symbol of ubiquity.
+Today, more than a century later, aluminum stands as the most abundant metallic element.
 Every year, the United States produces more than 5.6 million tons (5.1 million metric tons) [source: International Aluminum Institute].
 Much of that aluminum goes into beer and soda cans -- to the tune of 300 million aluminum beverage cans a day, 100 billion a year [source: Can Manufacturers Institute].
 Not bad for an element that went undiscovered for such a long time.

 In this article, we'll take a closer look at aluminum -- its properties, occurrence and behavior.
 We'll also examine the life cycle of aluminum, from its production using the Hall-Heroult process to its reincarnation after recycling.
 And, finally, we'll explore all of the uses for aluminum, including some future uses that may surprise you.